Is Cedar Good For Outdoor Use? All You Need To Know!

 Apply wood stain uniformly throughout the cedar wood surface without missing any spots along the direction of the wood grain.

 This will prevent stains from crossing with each other because of brush strokes.
-Apply even pressure on the paint brush to avoid randomness.
+Apply even pressure on the paintbrush to avoid randomness.

 Focus more on hard spots because stains tend to sit on top of the hard spots than soft spots.